near/near-sandbox/README.md

 Once you're finished using the sandbox node you can stop it by using <kbd>Ctrl</kbd><kbd>C</kbd>.
 To clean up the data it generates:

     rm -rf /tmp/near-sandbox

+# What's special about NEAR Sandbox

+NEAR Sandbox includes custom features to make tweaking local and test environments easier.

+* `sandbox_patch_state` RPC call, used by [`patchState` in runner-js](https://github.com/near/runner-js#patch-state-on-the-fly), useful for making arbitrary state mutations on any contract or account